History of education in China: Republic of China

 The New Culture Movement of 1919 was a reaction against the Chinese government's emphasis on technical knowledge, and resulted in a new enthusiasm for theoretical knowledge, but with a focus on Western philosophy rather than Confucianism.
 Education was mostly decentralized in this period, since China was politically disunited, with Chinese warlords and foreign imperialists, especially the Japanese, occupying significant chunks of Chinese territory.

-Internal Migration in Communist China was almost nonexistent due to policies put in place by the previous communist government pre 1978.
-Those pressing policies limited the amount of education that was limited to citizens due to lack of funding, specifically women as mentioned previously, and the type of employment that was available to them, which in most cases indicated factory work that only offered harsh working environments with little pay and to add to the negativity, the salary that the employees were receiving was not even close to being able to afford medical expenses and many of the "popular" organizations did not offer any type of health care for their employees.
-Regardless of the difficulties China met, several universities were recognized for keeping academic and education excellence during this time period.
-The so-called Famous four universities were especially well documented during war period, namely the National Central University, the Wuhan University, the Zhejiang University, and the National Southwestern Associated University.

 After the Kuomintang's defeat in 1949, the government had retreated to Taiwan.
 During the first 20 years of Nationalist rule, mandatory schooling consisted of six years of primary school education, which was also the length under Japanese rule.
 In 1968, the ROC government extended it to nine years.